yanganto/relayer-game/README.md

 Challenger                                          0
 ```

-Based on `sample function`, the *Evil* should submit the block on position 2.
+Based on `sampling function`, the *Evil* should submit the block on position 2.
 ```
              G=================2====================1===>
 Evil                                                L